TritonDataCenter/smartos-docs/docs/getting-started-with-smartos.md

 to the GRUB `menu.lst` file, and dual boot without needing to repartition.

-You ca n find the default single user mode root password for a given release on the boot media in `/platform/root.password`.
+You can find the default single user mode root password for a given release on the boot media in `/platform/root.password`.
 The default single user mode root password changes from release to release.
 Otherwise the root pas sword is simply "root".